Charoite Properties, Meaning, Facts and Photos

 What is Charoite?

-Charoite is a rock forming mineral first discovered in 1948 by geologist Vladimir Ditmar.
-It was another twenty years before the site where the stone was found was revisited by geologists.
-Only then was it fully investigated.
+Charoite is a rock-forming mineral discovered in 1948 by geologist Vladimir Ditmar.
+It was another twenty years before geologists revisited the site where charoite was found, and only then was it fully investigated.

-It's widely reported that charoite was named after the Chara River where the material is found.
-The location where charoite is actually found is just over forty miles away.
+It's widely reported that charoite was named after the Chara River because it's where it's believed to have been found.
+However, charoite is actually found just over forty miles away.

-Prior to being named extensive discussions took place about what to call this new purple coloured mineral.
-The name 'Charaite' was initially chosen but was later changed to avoid confusion with another mineral called "charalite".
+Extensive discussions took place before this new purple-coloured mineral was named.
+The name 'Charaite' was initially chosen but later changed to avoid confusion with another mineral called 'charalite'.
+The name 'Charoite' was finally approved on June 22nd, 1977.

-The doctor of geology and mineralogy who identified the mineral had concerns about the distance of the Chara River from where charoite was found.
-She later agreed it wasn't a major problem and liked the fact that the word "chary" in Russian means "enchantment".
+The doctor of geology and mineralogy who identified charoite had concerns about the distance of the Chara River from where the stone was found.
+She later agreed it wasn't a major problem and liked the fact that the Russian word 'chary' means 'enchantment', which she felt was appropriate for the stone's enchanting purple colour.

 The location where charoite is found is almost 600 miles from the nearest road.
-Being so remote makes access extremely difficult especially for heavy machinery.
-For this reason it's mostly mined by hand.
+Being so remote makes access extremely difficult, especially for heavy machinery.
+For this reason, charoite is mined mainly by hand.

-The Republic of Sakha has limited the amount of charoite that can be mined each year to one hundred tons.
+The Republic of Sakha has limited the amount of material that can be mined each year to one hundred tons.

 polished charoite mineral in a museum display cabinet

-When polished, charoite can exhibit lilac to rich purple colour along with beautiful swirling patterns.
-Some stone can be slightly chatoyant.
+When polished, charoite can exhibit a lilac to rich purple colour and beautiful swirling patterns.
+Some stones can be slightly chatoyant.

 It has a complex chemical composition and always occurs with other minerals.
-Some of the most common include aegirine, tinaksite, microcline, quartz, arfvedsonite, apophyllite and frankamenite.
+Some of the most common include aegirine, aegerine, microcline, quartz, arfvedsoniteapophyllite and frankamenite.

 Despite being more readily available now than it once was, charoite is still relatively rare.
-Finding larger quantities and fine grade material has never been easy.
-This is likely to become worse because of the current situation in Russia.
+Finding larger quantities and fine-grade material has never been easy, but it's now more difficult than ever because of the current situation in Russia.

 It's believed there's almost no gem-grade charoite left available to mine.

-Once charoite became known to the outside world it quickly captured the attention of collectors and enthusiasts.
-Before long it was being widely used as a lapidary material.
+Once charoite became known to the outside world, it quickly captured the attention of rock and mineral collectors.
+It wasn't long before it was being widely used for lapidary purposes.

-Charoite grades 5 to 6 on Mohs scale of mineral hardness, fluorite grade 4.
-Charoite will therefore scratch fluorite but fluorite will not scratch charoite.
+Fake charoite recently identified from China is being produced using low-grade purple fluorite.
+Charoite grades 5 to 6 on the Mohs scale of mineral hardness, fluorite grades 4.
+Therefore, charoite will scratch fluorite, but fluorite will not scratch charoite.

 Charoite Healing Properties

 Charoite is a stone of personal transformation and spiritual growth.
-It’s said to enhance one's ability to overcome challenges and embrace change.
+It enhances one's ability to overcome challenges and embrace change.

-It has a calming effect on the mind and body and can be used to reduce stress, anxiety and negative emotions.
-It encourages relaxation and brings a sense of tranquillity.
+It has a calming effect on the mind and body and can reduce stress, anxiety and negative emotions.
+Charoite encourages relaxation and brings a sense of tranquillity.

-Charoite aids emotional healing by releasing deep-seated fears, past traumas and negative thought patterns.
-It can be used to facilitate forgiveness, acceptance and to resolve emotional turmoil.
+It aids emotional healing by releasing deep-seated fears, past traumas and negative thought patterns.
+It can be used to facilitate forgiveness and acceptance and to resolve emotional turmoil.

 Charoite stimulates the third eye chakra.
 This chakra is associated with insight, intuition and spiritual vision.